Video Link: https://youtu.be/PsDB6wfSD-w

 One of the things that I point out when we're talking about statistics and data is to differentiate between data sets and then just looking at data and statistics.
 Data sets is broad data or data that you're going to end up using for your own research in your own, totally separate from just looking government statistics when looking for statistics articles.
 And actually that's not entirely true.
 Some government pages will have data sets.
 But I just want to point out that we're not going to talk about data sets so much today.
 But if you have questions about looking for data sets, there is information on here.
-CRQ has a database called ICSPR that is linked on this page.
+ORDS has a database called ICSPR that is linked on this page.
 So if you want to go look at that database, you certainly can.
-It is just controlled by the Center for Research Quality and if you need help looking for data sets in that research base, you can email them.
+It is just controlled by the Office of Research and Doctoral Services and if you need help looking for data sets in that research base, you can email them.
 If you click on this, it will take you to their page and you can find their contact information.
 But again, I’m not going to really talk about data sets, because that is more of their wheelhouse.
 But I can give you some guidance.

 Looks like there is a question in there about data sets, and I promise I will follow-up with you one-on-one and I would give you some suggestions and I will give you a link to who to reach out to or who to email so you can get help with that.
 Or, you can make an appointment with me, and we can work it out that way, too.
 There's a couple different places we can look at, especially looking for data sets.
 But for right now we are not going to super focus on that.